 p4 dbschema p4 export p4 login

-p4 logout p4 passwd p 4 info
+p4 logout p4 passwd p4 info

 p4 user

 p4 user joe View the user specification of Perforce user joe . p4 user Edit the user specification for the current Perforce user. p4 user -d sammy Delete the user specification for the Perforce user sammy . p4 -u joe -P hey submit Run p4 submit as user joe , whose password is hey .
 This command does not work at higher security levels. p4 user -f joe2 Create a new Perforce user named joe2 if the caller is a Perforce superuser, and joe2 does not already exist as a Perforce user.
-If p4 users p4 users
+If user joe2 already exists, allow a Perforce superuser to modify the user's settings.

-To view a list of all Perforce users

-To change a user's password p4 passwd To view a list of users who have subscribed to review particular files p4 reviews To control how new users are created by changing the dm.user.noautocreate configurable p4 configure p4 [g-opts] users [-1 -a -r -c] [-m max] [user ...]
+To view a list of all Perforce users p4 users To change a user's password p4 passwd To view a list of users who have subscribed to review particular files p4 reviews To control how new users are created by changing the dm.user.noautocreate configurable p4 configure p4 users p4 [g-opts] users [-l -a -r -c] [-m max] [user ...]